 Inst uses the Internet Bootstrap Protocol (BOOTP) to obtain IP addresses during miniroot installations.
-For this reason, all routers between an installation server and a remote target must allow bootp (see the bootp(1M) reference page) forwarding.
+For this reason, all routers between an installation server and a remote target must allow bootp forwarding (see the bootp(1M) reference page).
 On factory-shipped Silicon Graphics systems, however, bootp forwarding is disabled in the file /etc/inetd.conf.

-Note: The inetd.conf file is stored in /usr/etc on systems running versions of IRIX that are earlier than 5.2.
+Note: The inetd.conf file is stored in /usr/etc on systems running pre-5.2 releases of IRIX.

-The procedure below describes how to identify routers and change the /etc/inetd.conf file to enable bootp forwarding on them.
-(This procedure may not be appropriate for routers that are not Silicon Graphics systems.)
+The procedure below describes how to identify routers and change the /etc/inetd.conf file to enable bootp forwarding.

+Caution: Silicon Graphics, Inc. can not guarantee that this procedure will work on routers that are not Silicon Graphics systems.